Retirement Plan Specialist

 Activities and Memberships: Board Member of Cascades Professional Center, Avid Cyclist, HoCo Cyclists, Bike DC

 Rick helps individuals and organizations with retirement plan solutions.
-For close to 25 years, he has developed a specialty in the retirement planning industry within the closely held business market.
+For over 30 years, he has developed a specialty in the retirement planning industry with both privately held and publicly traded businesses.
 In addition to working with 401(k) plans and clients, Rick is a regular panel moderator for The Plan Sponsor University (TPSU) educational programs in the Washington, DC Metro area.
 Rick is also the Past President of the Laurel Lions Club and Past President of the Columbia Rotary Club.

 Rick is a proud member of the team at Washington Financial Group that was recently named the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.¹ The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.